top of page

 Pattern Notes

 This pattern provides both UK terminology and a US terminology versions.
-Please be sure you are using the row with your preferred terminology.
+Please be sure you are using the section with your preferred terminology.
 I recommend that you read through the pattern before starting.

 Method UK Terms Switch to US Terms